Y-Kilic/ai-agents-docker/README.md

 using other models or custom prompts, verify that the first word corresponds to a valid tool name such as `chat`, `echo`, or `list`.

+When an unknown tool is encountered the agent reuses the `chat` tool to handle the response.
+Such fallbacks do not count toward the configured loop limit, but after three consecutive unknown responses the agent stops to avoid an infinite loop.

 ### Agent Connectivity

 Agents running in Docker containers need a reachable API endpoint in order to